Kung Fu Mahjong 2

 Kung Fu Mahjong 2 (雀圣2自摸天后 (雀聖2自摸天后)) is a 2005 Hong Kong film directed by Wong Jing and starring Cherrie Ying, Yuen Wah and Yuen Qiu.
 It is the first sequel to Kung Fu Mahjong.

 Synopsis

-A master Mahjong player named Fanny (Cherrie Ying) gets divorced by her husband and must play in the King of Mahjong match to win him back.
-As she plays, she must rely on her kung fu skills to beat up the famous cheaters such as the Japanese woman, a Muay Thai boxer, the triplets and much more and win allied with her classmates, master, and brother (called ugly) along with her "Nipple Twister" technique.
-The film ends with Fanny nippletwisting her ex-husband and winning the match.
+A master mahjong player named Fanny (Cherrie Ying) gets divorced by her husband and must play in the King of Mahjong match to win him back.
+As she plays, she must rely on her kung fu skills to beat up famous cheaters including a Japanese woman, a Muay Thai boxer and a set of triplets, in alliance with her classmates, master, and brother.
+She deploys her "Nipple Twister" technique to beat her ex-husband and win the match.